thansen0/seabed-sim-chrono/README.md

  - ~~isolate into separate src/thing folders~~
  - ~~try deformable terrain~~
    - ~~decide on terrain~~ (decision is DEM)
-   - Add veh to cmakelist.txt
+   - ~~Add veh to cmakelist.txt~~
- - Add config files
+ - ~~Add config files~~
    - possibly add command line arg for RIDIG/DEM/etc
  - load in different shaped rigid object (my samples)
  - Get better sources for nodule frequency/sizing/etc
    - Make a writeup about it

 Possible future tasks?
- - see if there's a better way to add things other than dropping them (polymetallic nodules aren't dropped onto a surface)
+ - see if there's a better way to add things other than dropping them from a z axis height
+ - consider adding moving patch